membraneframework/membrane_webrtc_plugin/README.md

 ## Usage

 The `examples` directory shows how to send and receive streams from a web browser.
+There are following two demos there:
+* `phoenix_signaling` - showcasing simple Phoenix application that uses `Membrane.WebRTC.PhoenixSignaling` to echo stream captured from the user's browser and sent via WebRTC.
+See `assets/phoenix_signaling/README.md` for details on how to run the demo.
+* `webrtc_signaling` - it consists of two scripts: `file_to_browser.exs` and `browser_to_file.exs`.
+The first one display stream from the fixture file in the user's browser.
+The later one captures user's camera input from the browser and saves it in the file.
+To run one of these demos, type: `elixir <script_name>` and visit `http://localhost:4000`.

 ## Copyright and License